MarquisOgre/digiswap-document/contact-us/business-partnerships.md

 ![](<../.gitbook/assets/docs masthead (21).png>)

-## Farms and Sweet Pools
+## Farms and DGSweet Pools

 Farms incentivize users to provide liquidity for your trading pair by distributing DIGIS to your pair's LP Token holders.

-Sweet Pools are a way of distributing your tokens to BSC users who stake DIGIS in the pool.
+DGSweet Pools are a way of distributing your tokens to BSC users who stake DIGIS in the pool.

 These two products go hand-in-paw on Digiswap: when a project provides their tokens for a Sweet Pool, we'll also create a Farm.
 If you're looking to distribute tokens and incentivize liquidity, get in touch.